abdullahZahid951/PubMedArticleSummarizer/README.md

 2. **Activate the Anaconda environment (if not already activated):**

     ```sh
-    conda activate pubmed_summarizer
+    conda activate pubmed_summarizer(or whatever the name is)
     ```

-3. **Run the summarizer script:**
+3. **Run the PubMedSummarizationUsingPython.ipynb script:**

-    ```sh
-    python summarize.py --input path/to/pubmed_article.txt --output path/to/summary.txt --model_dir fine_tuned_t5_model
-    ```

-    - `--input` : Path to the input file containing the PubMed article.
-    - `--output` : Path to the output file where the summary will be saved.
-    - `--model_dir` : Path to the directory containing the pre-trained model.

 ### Option 2: Running and Tuning the Model via Jupyter Notebook

 1. **Activate the Anaconda environment (if not already activated):**